-If you have questions about protocol or procedures, contact the MHEC Crisis Communications Director, Larry Pits or Contact Melissa Simmons, Crisis Director, at (936) 674-3500.
+If you have questions about protocol or procedures, contact the MHEC Crisis Communications Director, Tom Carrington, at (936) 674-3500.

 For Judges and Magistrates

 Please see links to resources and tools for you to use at your discretion.
 These include: